ztrhgf/Powershell_CICD_repository/README.md

 - idiot-proof
   - warn about modification of functions and variables used in other scripts in repository etc
 - customizable (everything is written in Powershell)
+- automatic script signing
 - ...

 # Changelog

 ## [Unreleased]
-- support defining multiple object with same folderName key in $config
+- support defining multiple object with same folderName key in $customConfig
-- support "\\" in folderName key in $config
+- support nesting of folders in Custom folder

-- automatic script signing
+## [2.0.4] - 2019-10-4
+### Added
+- possibility to automatically sign Powershell code
+  - just set up and uncomment definition of $signingCert variable in repo_sync.ps1

 ## [2.0.3] - 2019-10-3